An official website of the United States government

 This project is generating an updated review of the scientific information relevant to hearing in marine mammals and the effects of underwater sound.
 Project co-funded by ONR, JIP, and NMFS.

-Audiograms of Hearing in Baleen Whales: A Model System for Mitigating Sound Impacts (Project #LMR-11)
+Audiograms of Hearing in Baleen Whales: A Model System for Mitigating Sound Impacts (Project #LMR-11) COMPLETED

 Principal Investigator: Darlene Ketten